When in public places, people with diabetes must be allowed to do what is necessary to prevent or treat hypoglycemia and hyperglycemia, including:

 Self-monitoring of blood glucose (SMBG): performed by piercing the skin to obtain a drop of blood to place on a test strip that is inserted into a meter.
 The meter then provides a measurement of the level of glucose (sugar) in the blood

 Hyperglycemia: high blood glucose

 Background and rationale

 As part of their self-care, people with diabetes need to be able to test their blood glucose levels, often several times a day, to obtain information necessary for making appropriate adjustments to diet, activity and medications (including insulin).
-Regular blood glucose testing is critical to avoid and/or identify either hyperglycemia (high blood glucose) or hypoglycemia (low blood glucose); conditions which may require immediate treatment.
+Regular blood glucose testing is critical to avoid and/or identify either hyperglycemia or hypoglycemia, conditions which may require immediate treatment.

 The treatment of mild to moderate hypoglycemia includes consuming food or drink containing carbohydrate (i.e. sugar).
 People with diabetes must immediately treat hypoglycemia in order to prevent more serious reactions.